 The Dickinsons never owned a car and were never flush with money.
 On a good week when all the bills were paid at the guest house, Edith and Stan would celebrate with a meal at Happy's Chinese restaurant in Queanbeyan, there being no Chinese restaurant in Canberra at the time.
-Without a car, they would need see them walk.
+Without a car, they would need In the 18th in a series of portraits of significant Catholics of the national capital, Bishop Pat Power pays tribute to Kingston Guest House manager Edith Dickinson to organise a lift home after catching the bus into Queanbeyan.